jiyoungestherkim/jiyoungestherkim.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D.
-Candidate in the department of political science at the University of California Los Angeles.
+I am an Assistant Professor (Fixed-Term) in the Department of Political Science at Michigan State University.

 My research focuses on climate change and intergroup dynamics in the Global South.
 My dissertation examines how climate change-induced economic hardship impacts social fabric and explores effective strategies for mitigating these negative effects in Sub-Saharan Africa, with Nigeria as my main research site.
 My broader research portfolio includes work on public attitudes toward climate-induced migration, building social cohesion in conflict-affected areas, and gender issues.
 Methodologically, I employ a diverse toolkit including statistical inference, geospatial analysis, surveys, experiments, and in-depth fieldwork interviews.